joe-cheung/joe-cheung.github.io/_posts/2020-12-15-Did-DeepMind-solve-the-protein-folding-problem.md

 Interestingly, although DeepMind says that AF2 uses a “relatively modest” amount of compute in the context of most large state-of-the-art machine-learning models, it is in fact an insane amount given that they are not doing any MD.

+AlQuraishi says,

-AlQuraishi says that “Nothing in their architecture as I understand it could warrant this much compute, unless they’re initializing from multiple random seeds for each prediction.
+> “Nothing in their architecture as I understand it could warrant this much compute, unless they’re initializing from multiple random seeds for each prediction.
 The most computationally intensive part is likely the iterative MSA/distogram attention ping-pong, but even if that is run for hundreds or thousands of iterations, the inference compute seems too much.
 MSAs can be very large, that is true, but I doubt that they’re using them in their entirety as that seems overkill.”

 Vast computational resources doesn’t only allow DeepMind to use mysterious, large models, it also allows a much higher throughput than any academic group.
 What the Baker group needed a month to test in their 4 Titan GPUs might only take a few hours for DeepMind, allowing for rapid prototyping and testing of ideas.